 Make the Sauce

 Return pot used to cook pasta to medium heat.
 Add butter and let melt.
-Add walnuts and stir constantly until butter begins to brown and smell nutty, 1-3 minutes.
+Add walnuts and a pinch of salt.
+Stir constantly until butter begins to brown and smell nutty, 1-3 minutes.

-Stir in sage and remaining garlic and cook until aromatic, 30-60 seconds.
+Add sage and remaining garlic and stir until aromatic, 30-60 seconds.

 Stir in pasta, ½ cup pasta cooking water, ½ tsp. salt, and ¼ tsp. pepper.
 Bring to a boil, stirring constantly.

 Remove from burner and stir in cooked squash and Parmesan until combined.
-If pasta is too thick, add remaining pasta cooking water 2 Tbsp. at a time until desired consistency is reached.
+If sauce is too thick, add remaining pasta cooking water 2 Tbsp. at a time until desired consistency is reached.

 Finish the Dish